 Decide on appropriate action

-After the meeting, the Disciplinary Panel will decide whether or not disciplinary or any other action is justified and inform the QP accordingly in writing.
+After the meeting, the Disciplinary Panel will decide whether or not disciplinary or any other action is justified and inform the Project Team accordingly in writing.

 If the finding is that the complaint has been made out, the Panel may:

-- Issue the QP with a written warning and provide advice as to future conduct including requiring training or mentoring; or
+- Issue the Project Team with a written warning and provide advice as to future conduct including requiring training or mentoring; or

-- Issue the QP with a written warning & suspend the QP from the Register for a specified period and give advice as to future conduct including requiring training or mentoring; or
+- Issue the Project Team with a written warning & suspend them from using the DoW CoP for a specified period and give advice as to future conduct including requiring training or mentoring; or

-Where misconduct is confirmed, or the QP is found to be performing unsatisfactorily, it is usual to give the QP a written warning and inform the relevant regulator.
+Where misconduct is confirmed, or the Project Team is found to be performing unsatisfactorily, it is usual to give them a written warning and inform the relevant regulator.
 A further act of misconduct or failure to improve performance within a set period would normally result in a final written warning.

 A first or final written warning should set out the nature of the misconduct or poor performance and the change in behaviour or improvement in performance required (with timescale).
-The QP should be told how long the warning will remain current.
+The Project Team shall be told how long the warning will remain current.

-The QP should be informed of the consequences of further misconduct, or failure to improve performance, within the set period following a final warning.
-For instance that it may result in dismissal from the QP register.
+The Project Team shall be informed of the consequences of further misconduct, or failure to improve performance, within the set period following a final warning.
+For instance that it may result in restriction of future use of the DoW CoP.

-If a QPs first misconduct or unsatisfactory performance is sufficiently serious (termed gross misconduct), it may be appropriate to move directly to a dismissal from the QP Register without notice for a first offence.
-This might occur where the QP’s actions have had, or are liable to have, a serious or harmful impact on the DoW CoP.
+If a Project Teams first misconduct or unsatisfactory performance is sufficiently serious (termed gross misconduct), it may be appropriate to move directly to restriction of future use of the DoW CoP without notice for a first offence.
+This might occur where the Project Teams actions have had, or are liable to have, a serious or harmful impact on the DoW CoP.

-A decision to dismiss from the QP register should be taken by the CL:AIRE Board of Trustees.
-The QP should be informed as soon as possible of the reasons for the dismissal, the date on which their QP status will end, and the appropriate period of notice.
+A decision to restrict future use of the DoW CoP should be taken by the CL:AIRE Board of Trustees.
+The Project Team be informed as soon as possible of the reasons for the dismissal, the date on which their use of the DoW CoP will end, and the appropriate period of notice.
 The restriction will apply to the organisation(s) in question, not individuals e.g. should individuals move to a different organisation not involved, the restriction will not apply to them.